Adult Education & Literacy

 Community Initiatives (self-help) Projects

-It is a response to the community's needs, through which
+response to the community's needs, through which projects are

 Target Groups